mikerhodes/github-to-omnifocus/README.md

 If an issue or PR is closed or not assigned to you any more, it will be marked complete within Omnifocus.

+Supported versions of Omnifocus:

+- Tested with **Omnifocus 3.6.3**.

+## How tasks are associated with GitHub resources

 Tasks are created using the form:

 ```